PostHog/posthog.com/contents/founders/how-to-buy-software-enterprise.md

 ## Surely there's a better way?

 There is!
-We're trying to do things [a little differently](/sales) at PostHog...
+We're trying to do things [a little differently](/sales) at PostHog on the sales side at least...

 <NewsletterForm />